acidicgaseouscloud/GReset/README.md

 ### BitChute
 Doesn't have varying results by country.

-1. Scrape BitChute for the search results using this [package](https://github.com/bumatic/bitchute-scraper)
+1. Scrape BitChute for the search results using this [package](https://github.com/bumatic/bitchute-scraper) by [Bumatic](https://github.com/bumatic)
 2. Use search results to download the videos

+## Converting subtitles to txt for textual analysis
+1. For .vtt
+2. For .json

 ---
 # Footnotes